Paul Nitsche: Euthanasia

-He was deputy director of the Sonnenstein Clinic from 1913 to 1918 and director of the institution 1928 to 1939.
-In 1940 he became deputy director of the Action T4 Medical Office (German: Medizinische Abteilung) under Werner Heyde, which had a front organization called the Reich Cooperative for State Hospitals and Nursing Homes (German: Reichsarbeitsgemeinschaft Heil- und Pflegeanstalten) that handled the registration, evaluation, and selection of patients for adult euthanasia.
+He was deputy director of the Sonnenstein Clinic from 1913 to 1918 and director of the institution from 1928 to 1939.
+In 1940, he became deputy director of the Action T4 Medical Office (German: Medizinische Abteilung) under Werner Heyde, which had a front organization called the Reich Cooperative for State Hospitals and Nursing Homes (German: Reichsarbeitsgemeinschaft Heil- und Pflegeanstalten) that handled the registration, evaluation, and selection of patients for adult euthanasia.
 As the T4 program's chief physician, Nitsche was responsible for corresponding with mental health institutions about registering and transferring patients to be euthanized.

 He succeeded Heyde as head of the Medical Office in December 1941.

 Trial and execution

-He was arrested on March 11, 1945.
+He was arrested on November 4, 1945.
 His trial took place from June 16, 1947, to July 7, 1947.
 He was condemned to death for crimes against humanity on the basis of Allied Control Council Law No. 10 for killing over one thousand people.
 He attempted to justify his actions, saying they were intended to free the sick from pain.
 He was executed by guillotine on March 25, 1948, in Dresden.